This Hearty Sausage, Kale & Lentil Soup will warm you up and keep you wanting more!

 - 4 cups bone broth or chicken stock

 - 1 teaspoon crushed red pepper flakes

 - 1 28 ounce can whole peeled tomatoes drained

 - 5 cups loosely packed baby kale leaves

 - Salt and pepper to taste

 - ¼ cup chopped fresh parsley

-Wine Pairings for Hearty Lentil, Sausage and Kale Soup:
+Wine Pairings for Sausage, Kale & Lentil Soup: